SAP-archive/teched2020-DAT263/exercises/2h/ex1/README.md

 # Exercise 1 (2h-W): Joining and writing workflow data to SAP HANA
 ## Description

 **Objective:** In this exercise, we will merge two files and store the result in a HANA Database.
 To do this we will introduce you to the **Structured Data operators** as well as the **Data Workflow operators**.
-To reduce complexity this exercise has split the task into to parts:
+To reduce complexity this exercise has split the task into two parts:

 1. Read the ``performance.csv`` from an object store and after a projection and aggregation of the data we store the it to a HANA table.